ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Adequate workspace and staffing,

-Expanded and ongoing training of staff that includes Hands-on-the-Patient training, which includes:
+Expanded and ongoing training of staff that includes Handcrafted form-fitting eyewear directly on the Patient training, which includes:

 Dispensing Guidelines;